Vegeshp/tiny-cpp-extension/README.md

 For container `cont` of type `Container`, if every element in it can be output via ostream operator, and `cont` itself is *const-iterable* (which means `std::cbegin(cont)` and `std::cend(cont)` is implemented).

 Implemented using *SFINAE*, which means *Substitution Failure Is Not An Error*.
-By providing multiple possible overload but only one resolution is passed, we can use this overload resolution to execute.
+By providing multiple possible overload but only one resolution is passed, we can use this overload resolution to avoid multiple function overloads.

 Currently, ostream operator for `std::tuple`, `std::vector` and other std-defined containers is valid.